-The purpose of the Chancellor’s Student Advisory Board of the Texas A&M University System is to provide representation for the students to the Chancellor and Texas A&M University System leadership, and to educate and stimulate student involvement in student affairs.
+The purpose of the Chancellor’s Student Advisory Council of the Texas A&M University System is to provide representation for the students to the Chancellor and Texas A&M University System leadership, and to educate and stimulate student involvement in Student Engagement and Success.
 It is made up of two students from each system institution.
-Thus, the Chancellor’s Student Advisory Board is the official student voice to the system leadership.
+Thus, the Chancellor’s Student Advisory Council is the official student voice to the system leadership.

 All students and employees ride the Corpus Christi Regional Transportation Authority (RTA) buses free of charge by showing their Sanddollar ID card.
 Plan a trip anywhere RTA services through Google Maps by selecting the ‘public transit’ method of transportation (train icon).
-For bus route information, go to http://www.ccrta.org or call RTA (361) 289-2600.
+For bus route information, go to www.ccrta.org or call 361.289.2600.
 For paratransit transportation services, please call 361.289.5881 or go to www.ccrta.org and select Paratransit from the Rider menu.
 If you have questions or concerns regarding this service, you may contact the RTA at the number above or call the Office of Student Engagement and Success at 361.825.2612.

 Student Government Association (SGA)

-The Student Government Association (SGA) is composed of the Executive Branch, Class Senators, College Senators, and the Judicial Branch.
-The SGA President, Vice President, Class Senators and College Senators are elected in the spring semester for a term of one year.
+The Student Government Association (SGA) is composed of the Executive Branch, Legislative Branch, and the Judicial Branch.
+The SGA President, Vice President, and Senators are elected in the spring semester for a term of one year.
 Elections for freshman senators are held in September.
 The Judicial Branch is appointed by the SGA President and approved by the Student Senate.
 For more information, call (361) 825-5745, or visit us on the website at: http://sga.tamucc.edu.

 The Recreational Sports program provides facilities, equipment, and opportunities for participation in a wide variety of sports and recreational activities for the University community.
 The activities range from highly competitive and structured to informal, social activities.
 A variety of programs are offered including intramural sports, fitness and wellness classes, informal recreation, sport clubs, aquatics, outdoor adventure, and special events.

-The Dr. Jack and Susie Dugan Wellness Center includes a gymnasium, free weights, weight machines, cardiovascular exercise equipment (treadmills, elliptical trainers, steppers and bikes), multi-purpose group exercise rooms, and offices for the Recreational Sports Department and Intercollegiate Athletics Department.
-The adjacent outdoor complex includes multi-purpose playing fields and a 25-yard outdoor seasonal pool.
+The Dr. Jack and Susie Dugan Wellness Center (DWC) includes a gymnasium, free weights, weight machines, cardiovascular exercise equipment (treadmills, elliptical trainers, steppers and bikes), multi-purpose group exercise rooms, and offices for the Recreational Sports Department and Intercollegiate Athletics Department.
+A 25-yard outdoor season pool is located adjacent to the DWC and multi-purpose playing fields and tennis courts are located on Momentum Campus.

 University Center and Student Activities (UCSA)